Chat to us about Clearing

 About

-Richard joined Leeds Beckett University in 2013 from a career in the NHS and professional sport.
-Initially teaching across physiotherapy, sports therapy and setting up the sports and exercise medicine MSc programmes, he now oversees both BSc and MSc Physiotherapy courses.
+Richard joined Leeds Beckett University in 2013 following a career in the NHS and professional sport.
+He initially taught across physiotherapy and sports therapy programmes and was instrumental in establishing the MSc in Sport and Exercise Medicine.
+He now leads both the BSc and MSc Physiotherapy courses.

-Richard joined Leeds Beckett University in 2013 from a career in the NHS and professional sport.
-Initially teaching across physiotherapy, sports therapy and setting up the sports and exercise medicine MSc programmes, he now oversees both BSc and MSc Physiotherapy courses.
+Richard joined Leeds Beckett University in 2013 following a career in the NHS and professional sport.
+He initially taught across physiotherapy and sports therapy programmes and was instrumental in establishing the MSc in Sport and Exercise Medicine.
+He now leads both the BSc and MSc Physiotherapy courses.

 Degrees